JieZheng-ShanghaiTech/CellVTA/README.md

 ```

 ## Acknowledgement
-This code is build upon [CellViT](https://github.com/TIO-IKIM/CellViT) and [ViT-Adapter](https://github.com/czczup/ViT-Adapter).
-We gratefully acknowledge the authors for their contributions to the research community.
+This code is built upon [CellViT](https://github.com/TIO-IKIM/CellViT) and [ViT-Adapter](https://github.com/czczup/ViT-Adapter).
+We gratefully acknowledge the authors of the following papers for their contributions to the research community.
 >[CellViT: Vision Transformers for Precise Cell Segmentation and Classification](https://www.sciencedirect.com/science/article/pii/S1361841524000689) <br />
 Hörst, Fabian, et al. "Cellvit: Vision transformers for precise cell segmentation and classification."
 Medical Image Analysis 94 (2024): 103143.